-Image data acquired by airborne and satellites are affected by systematic sensor and platform-induced geometry errors, which introduce terrain distortions when the sensor is not pointing directly at thelocation of the sensor.
+Image data acquired by airborne and satellites are affected by a systematic sensor and platform-induced geometry errors, which introduce terrain distortions when the sensor is not pointing directly at the Nadir location of the sensor.

 A=Nadir B=Nadir Line

 Terrain displacement can be hundreds of meters.
-For example, if thesatellite sensor acquires image data over an area with a kilometer of vertical relief, with the sensor having an elevation angle of 60° (30° from Nadir), the image product will have nearly 600 meters of terrain displacement.
+For example, if the IKONOS satellite sensor acquires satellite map data over an area with a kilometer of vertical relief, with the sensor having an elevation angle of 60° (30° from Nadir), the image produced will have nearly 600 meters of terrain displacement.
 Additional terrain displacement can result from errors in setting the reference elevation.
 Low elevation angles of images, imperfect terrain models, and variability of sensor azimuth and elevation angles within an image limit accuracy potential if image orthorectification is attempted.
-For this reason, when new high resolution satellite image data is acquired over rough terrain, high elevation angles of the sensor is required.
+For this reason, when new high resolution satellite image data is acquired over rough terrain, high-elevation angles of the sensor is required.